 - *Trial Advocacy

-- Criminal Practice (4 credits), Pretrial Practice (4 credits) or Family Law Practice (2/4 credits)
+- Criminal Practice, Pretrial Practice, or Family Law Practice

 - Moot Court (2 credits)

-A student must receive a “CP” in each first year required course and have at least a cumulative 3.0 grade point average in the upper level courses that qualify the student to receive the certificate.
-Absent approval from the Academic Standards Committee, transferred credits for courses taken at other institutions will be counted with respect to 1L required courses, but will not count towards the Certificate for 2L and 3L courses.
+Students entering Spring 2018-Fall 2019, must have received a grade of “CP” in each first year required course and have at least a cumulative 3.0 grade point average in the upper level courses that qualify the student to receive the Certificate.
+Students entering Spring 2020 and after, must have at least a cumulative 3.0 grade point average in the upper level courses that qualify the student to receive the Certificate.
+Absent approval from the Academic Standards Committee, transferred credits for courses taken at other institutions will be counted with respect to 1L required courses, but will not count towards the Certificate for 2L or 3L courses.

 If a student chooses Criminal Practice and Advanced Criminal Procedure as optional courses, the Litigation Certificate will reflect that concentration as a Criminal Litigation Certificate.
-If a student chooses Pretrial Practice and /or Family Law Practice and/or Virginia Civil Procedure and/or Remedies as optional courses, the Litigation Certificate will reflect that concentration as a Civil Litigation Certificate.
+If a student chooses Pretrial Practice and /or Family Law Practice and/or Virginia Civil Procedure (Virginia Civil Procedure & Practice) and/or Remedies as optional courses, the Litigation Certificate will reflect that concentration as a Civil Litigation Certificate.

-The Curriculum Committee and Academic Standards, with approval from the Dean and Assistant Dean, retain jurisdiction over the implementation, interpretation, and requirements for this certificate program.
+The Certificate’s Faculty Advisor, with approval from the Dean and Chief Academic Officer, retain jurisdiction over the implementation, interpretation, and requirements for this certificate program.